envoyproxy/data-plane-api/docs/root/start/simple_example.rst

 ==============

-This is perhaps the most minimal Envoy configuration which can be used to validate basic plain HTTP proxying is available in :repo:`configs/google_com_proxy.v2.yaml`.
+This is perhaps the most minimal Envoy configuration which can be used to validate basic plain HTTP proxying.
+It is available in :repo:`configs/google_com_proxy.v2.yaml`.
 This is not intended to represent a realistic Envoy deployment.

 Quick Start
 -----------

-This Quick Start runs the example quickly using files in the Envoy repo.
-The sections below explain the configuration file and execution steps in detail.
+This Quick Start gets you started using only files in the Envoy repo.
+The sections below explain this configuration file and execution steps in detail.

 Copy both :repo:`configs/Dockerfile` and :repo:`configs/google_com_proxy.v2.yaml` to the same directory on your local